brunnurs/valuenet/README.md

 You might have to adapt the inference docker image, if for example you adapt the database schema file.
 To do so, have a look at the docker file itself [Dockerfile](docker/inference/Dockerfile) and use/adapt the build script ([build_inference_docker.sh](docker/build_inference_docker.sh))

+If you plan to adapt and build your own docker image, you'll need to create a "models" directory and add your model (or the pretrained model that we have made available here <https://github.com/brunnurs/valuenet/releases/tag/trained_model>) and adapt the build script accordingly.

 ### 3. Run inference API locally

 In case you plan to modify/re-train the model, might as well setup the project environment and run the inference locally via [manual_inference_api.py](src/manual_inference/manual_inference_api.py) script.